jjti/personal-site/content/blog/2018-07-18-FF-Linear/index.md

 save(player.data, file = paste0("player_data.raw.Rda"))
 ```

-After some cleaning and type setting, the data was ready for basic modeling.
+After some cleaning and type setting (not shown), the data was ready for basic modeling.

-## plm
+## Panel data and plm

 I spent a couple days unsure about how to go about forecasting.
-At first I created a basic for loop that grabbed the each player's lagged fantasy points, but I was unclear on how to create a regression.
+At first I created a basic for loop that simply lagged the each player's fantasy points, but I was unclear on how to create regressions.

 It would have been trivial had every player played the same seasons (ie if the data-set had been "balanced," a new word for me).
 But the players, of course, didn't play for the same season.
 I scraped 20 years of fantasy data, and the average running back's career is just [2.5 years](https://www.statista.com/statistics/240102/average-player-career-length-in-the-national-football-league/).
 An aside: the longest NFL career in history was 26 seasons -- it was [George Blanda's](https://www.sports-management-degrees.com/10-of-the-oldest-players-in-nfl-history/).
 He was also the oldest person to have played in the NFL (he retired at 48!).

 What I needed was a way to regress fantasy points scored on lagged covariates in an apples vs apples way across time.
-I found a solution in some course notes on "[panel data](https://www.princeton.edu/~otorres/Panel101R.pdf)."
+Some [course notes](<(https://www.princeton.edu/~otorres/Panel101R.pdf)>) had the name for this type of data-set:

 > Panel data (also known as longitudinal or cross-sectional time-series data) is a dataset in which the behavior of entities are observed across time.